Scorers

 Workflow

 By default, model output in evaluations is automatically scored.
-However, you can separate generation and scoring by using the --no-score
+However, you can defer scoring by using the --no-score

 option.
 For example: